 I'm John, I live in East London.
 My main website is m0ukd.com.
 I have been using Linux and mainly Debian for about 10 years, although i'm no expert!
 I used to have a 1U rack server in Redbus, London (Sovereign House) which was mainly a game server, amongst other things.
 I still own the server, although it has not been switched on for many years!
+It will still have an old version of Debian Linux on it.
 This was back in the days before things like VPS and hosting your own dedicated server in a datacentre was quite expensive.
-These days, you can rent a VPS very cheap, although you do get what you pay for so its worth doing your research first.
-I have two in Telehouse East (London).
-One which streams our shoutcast server and the other hosting a few of my own websites, such as m0ukd.com.
+These days, you can rent a VPS very cheap, although you do get what you pay for so it's worth doing your research first.
+I have one in Telehouse East (London), which hosts a few of my own websites, such as m0ukd.com.

 About the Pi